 How much Stamp Duty do I have to pay when I purchase a property in England?

-Our conveyancing solicitors in Bideford, Barnstaple, Braunton and South Molton are highly experienced in all aspects of residential property law and will be happy to provide you with a quote.
+Our conveyancing solicitors in Bideford, Barnstaple, Tiverton, Braunton and South Molton are highly experienced in all aspects of residential property law and will be happy to provide you with a quote.
 In this article partner Steph Cleak deals with a very common question, ‘How much Stamp Duty do I have to pay?’

 Stamp Duty, or to give it its full title, Stamp Duty Land Tax, is a tax payable by the purchaser when buying land or property in England and Northern Ireland.
 The tax is based on the purchase price.
 It is important when purchasing a property that you factor in the cost of Stamp Duty to ensure you have enough funds to proceed with your purchase.